nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/DSTU2/parameters.html) conforming to the `gpconnect-schedule-operation-1` profiled `OperationDefinition`, see below:

-{% include tip.html content="This is an instance level operation (i.e. is associated with a given resource instance)." %}

 ```xml
 <OperationDefinition xmlns="http://hl7.org/fhir">
 	<id value="getschedule" />